 3.2 Implementation Specifications for Benchmark Forecasters

 MATLAB version R2021b was used to implement all forecasters.
-The majority of forecasters generated forecasts day by day, based on actual historical data from the previous days, implying that they used a recursive multi-step forecasting technique that forecasts one day at a time.
-In other words, we shifted our starting sample after the next day had passed, and now that we have the actual demand for the day that just passed, we use a set of inputs to forecast the next day based on the actual values of previous days, depending on our forecasting approach for that particular forecasting model.
-This procedure was carried out on a daily basis for the duration of our test datasets.
+The forecasters generated hourly forecasts day by day, based on actual historical data from previous days.
+As such they used a recursive multi-step (24 steps) forecasting technique that forecasts one day at a time.

 3.2.1 The Seasonal Naïve Forecaster (SNF)